 On Tuesday, June 27, 2017, Massachusetts Environmental Police Officers responded to a report of an individual taking over the limit striped bass along the Cape Cod Canal in Bourne and storing them in his vehicle.
 Upon arrival to the scene, officers located the individual actively fishing.
 Officers subsequently approached the man; during their discussion, the man indicated that he had not caught any fish that day.
 When asked for his fishing license, the man indicated it was in his vehicle.
 Officers then met the man at his vehicle; in plain view was a large cooler.
 Officers asked the man if there were fish in the cooler, he then opened the vehicle and showed officers three large striped bass on ice.

-Officers subsequently placed the 38-year old male from Taunton under arrest for failure to display catch on demand, over the limit striped bass, and *one count of a commercial fisherman in possession of a commercial fish without its right pectoral fin cut.
+Officers subsequently placed the 38-year old male under arrest for failure to display catch on demand, over the limit striped bass, and *one count of a commercial fisherman in possession of a commercial fish without its right pectoral fin cut.
 The individual was transported to the Massachusetts State Police Barracks in Bourne for booking.